 72. Practice directions

-The Chief Magistrate from time to time may issue, amend or cancel directions (to be called practice directions) about the practice or procedure to be followed in the Court and its registries.
+The Chief Magistrate from time to time may issue, amend or cancel directions (a practice direction) about the practice or procedure to be followed in the court and its registry.

+[Regulation 72 amended: SL 2022/100 r.
+45.]

 73. Review of a decision of the clerk

 (1) If a party objects to a decision of the clerk under these regulations, the party may, within 5 working days after the decision, make an application for a review of the decision.

-(2) The Court may hear an application under subregulation (1) in the absence of another party.
+(2) The court may hear an application under subregulation (1) in the absence of another party.

-(3) A Court hearing an application under subregulation (1) may affirm, vary or set aside the decision as the Court considers necessary for the just and expeditious hearing and determination of the case.
+(3) The court may affirm, vary or set aside the decision as the court considers necessary for the just and expeditious hearing and determination of the case.

+[Regulation 73 amended: SL 2022/100 r.
+46.]

 74. Repeal and savings

 (1) The Industrial Magistrates’ Courts (General Jurisdiction) Regulations 2000 are repealed.